Roof vent for campervan air quality, comfort and safety

-In fact there are a multitude of sources of humidity in a van and a roof vent fan will massively reduce this possible source of mold or just plain clamminess.
+In fact there are a multitude of sources of humidity in a van and a roof vent fan will massively reduce this possible source of humidity, mold and mildew.

 What size campervan vent fan do you need for your van?

 Tip: Think of your van like a soda bottle.
 If you seal your lips over the opening and try to blow in air, the bottle will immediately fill up and the air flow will stop.
 If the bottle were open at the bottom, air would flow freely through.

 Opening a window slightly (or floor vent) will allow your roof vent fan to more effectively move air out and pull new air in.

 Since this is a site about conversion vans, not full sized RV’s, keep in mind that the volume of air flow needed to completely replace all the air inside any van is quite low.

 The vent fans I’ve included below will easily keep you in fresh, clean air at all times.

 The exception might be if you’re cooking something very smokey or steamy and don’t have window and/or doors wide open during that process.

 And even with windows and doors open, you’ll want a fan to pull steam and smoke out through the top of the van if you’re cooking inside.

 If you need to cook inside a lot, consider a second fan vent above your stove, or even a dedicated stove hood.